-aCommerce Celebrates 5th Anniversary as the Leading Brand Ecommerce Enabler in Southeast Asia, Reveals Plans For IPO in 2020
+aCommerce Celebrates 5th Anniversary as the Leading Brand Ecommerce Enabler in Southeast Asia

-With 750% growth in client sales since inception, aCommerce is en-route to launch an initial public offering by 2020 to be the largest brand ecommerce platform in Southeast Asia
+With 750% growth in client sales since inception, aCommerce is en-route to be the largest brand ecommerce platform in Southeast Asia

 aCommerce, Southeast Asia’s leading ecommerce enabler for brands, has come a long way since it was founded in 2013 to solve ecommerce challenges in Thailand.
 Over the past five years, the Bangkok-headquartered company has grown from a startup into a medium-sized enterprise that serves global brands like L’Oreal, Unilever, HP and Philips across five markets – Thailand, Indonesia, the Philippines, Singapore, and Malaysia.